 This Mistake Costs Money When Planning Your Trip to Orlando

-If you’re like many tourists heading out to Orlando, you want to visit the four Walt Disney World theme parks (Magic Kingdom, Epcot, Disney’s Hollywood Studios, and Disney’s Animal Kingdom) and fit in some other attractions, too.
+If you’re like many tourists heading out to Orlando, you want to enjoy a Disney vacations (Magic Kingdom, Epcot Center, Disney’s Hollywood Studios, and Disney’s Animal Kingdom) and fit in some other attractions, too.
 You plan to head over to Universal Orlando Resort and add Universal Studios Florida and Islands of Adventure.
 You know there are four theme parks at Disney and two at Universal.
 You have a family of four, so you think that hitting two resorts and buying three-day Disney tickets and two-day Universal tickets is a money-saver.